+Academical articles for New Media.
 HOW TO: Engage and Mobilize Facebook Fans Beyond the "Like" Last year, we encouraged businesses to move out of broadcast mode and start a two-way dialogue with their Facebook fans.

 Can’t turn away from your Facebook page?
 Elected “Mayor” of more places than you’d like to admit on Foursquare?
 5 Masterminds Redefining Social Media Marketing.
 The Social Media Strategist Series is supported by StrongMail, which helps marketers forge meaningful, profitable and long-lasting connections with customers through e-mail marketing and social media.

 Part one looked at shifts in consumer behavior, while part two examined changes in engagement and content delivery.
 Follow Maynard’s conversation on Twitter and the Room 214 blog, Capture the Conversation.
 Today I’d like to talk about storytelling, an ancient form of communication that is now highly relevant to the convergence of television and new media.
 I’m specifically referring to transmedia storytelling.
 Transmedia is a fairly new term that refers to the act of telling a story on multiple disparate media platforms, often simultaneously.
 Logo Design, Web Design and Copywriting by the World's Best Creative Team.
 Library 2.0 Theory: Web 2.0 and Its Implications for Libraries.
 Jack M.

 Maness MLS, University of Colorado at Boulder Libraries, 1720 Pleasant St., Boulder, CO, USA.
 Email: jack dot maness at colorado dot edu.
 Internet Marketing Blog.
 14 fantastic things we found on the internet this week This round-up covers a whole two weeks’ worth of brilliant entertainments, distractions and hijinks that we found on the internet.

 Yes the round-up took the extended Easter weekend off.